Anatomy of a Top CTO: Skills & Salary

 @ABCNetwork

-The ABC Television Network airs many popular series as well as awards shows such as The Oscars and The Country Music Awards.
-ABC Studios is the company's production arm, handling the development, production, and distribution of entertainment content.
-ABC Studios is the key provider of content for the ABC Entertainment Group.
+ABC airs popular shows and awards like The Oscars and The Country Music Awards.
+ABC Studios handles making and sharing content for the ABC Entertainment Group.

 Explore careers at ABC